Psychological and Brain Sciences Diversity Advocacy Committee

-The Drexel University Diversity Advocacy Committee (DAC) aims to (a) create an environment that embraces all facets of diversity within the Department of Psychology, and (b) increase opportunities for understanding the many factors that contribute to the experience of all persons and promote social justice within the Department of Psychology and the broader community.
+The Drexel University Diversity Advocacy Committee (DAC) aims to (a) create an environment that embraces all facets of diversity within the Department of Psychological and Brain Sciences, and (b) increase opportunities for understanding the many factors that contribute to the experience of all persons and promote social justice within the Department of Psychological and Brain Sciences and the broader community.
 In line with this mission we strive to:

 - Increase representation of diverse faculty and students.

 - Promote greater integration of diversity-related issues, perspectives, and voices in all aspects of graduate training.